NeXTLinux/nextlinux-engine/docs/content/docs/install/helm/amazon_marketplace/_index.md

 ![launch-popup](launch-config-popup.png)

-Follow the steps on the popup to verify you are able to pull down the required images (Anchore Engine and Postgres) from Amazon ECR.
+Follow the steps on the popup to verify you are able to pull down the required images (Nextlinux Engine and Postgres) from Amazon ECR.

 ## Initial configuration

-Create a custom `values.yaml` file to pass the Anchore Engine Helm Chart during your installation.
+Create a custom `values.yaml` file to pass the Nextlinux Engine Helm Chart during your installation.

 You will need to reference the Amazon ECR Marketplace images in this Helm chart.